ida-arbeitszeit/workers-control/docs/coding_guidelines.rst

 We use this kind of injection in most of our unit tests.

-Note that singleton instances can be created by using the ``arbeitszeit.injector.singleton`` decorator.
+Note that singleton instances can be created by using the ``singleton`` decorator.

 Dependency injection in the Flask app is less straightforward, due to the Flask's request context.
 Flask uses thread-local globals such as ``request``, ``session``, and ``current_user``, which are only available within a request context.
-Therefore, a new ``Injector`` is created for each request (see ``create_dependency_injector()`` in :py:mod:`arbeitszeit_flask.dependency_injection`).
+Therefore, a new ``Injector`` is created for each request (see ``create_dependency_injector()`` in :py:mod:`workers_control.flask.dependency_injection`).

 Translations
 ------------

 We use `Flask-Babel <https://python-babel.github.io/flask-babel/>`_ for translation.
-The translation files reside in :py:mod:`arbeitszeit_flask.translations`.
+The translation files reside in :py:mod:`workers_control.flask.translations`.
 You find there a ``.pot`` file as well as language-specific ``.po`` files.

 The workflow for updating the translations is as follows: